Visual Learning Guide to Understanding Visual Learners

 Here are visual cues you can use to help your students:

-• Provide them with a personal whiteboard and dry-erase markers with plenty of colors.
+- Provide students with a personal whiteboard and dry-erase markers with plenty of colors.

 Ultimately, visual learning strategies help students engage with the material and use their visual skills more effectively.